hdShang/arxiv-daily/docs/cs-RO/2025-11-20/papers/251116048v1-semantic-glitch-agency-and-artistry-in-an-autonomous-pixel-cloud.md

 ---
 layout: default
-title: Semantic Glitch: Agency and Artistry in an Autonomous Pixel Cloud
+title: "Semantic Glitch: Agency and Artistry in an Autonomous Pixel Cloud"
 ---

 # Semantic Glitch: Agency and Artistry in an Autonomous Pixel Cloud